Skip to main content

 • a pre-minted SDK key for optional later integration

-The workspace starts in sandbox so teams can verify the experience with the same hosted control surface they will use when moving to live money.
+The workspace starts in sandbox so teams can verify the experience with the same hosted control surface they will use when moving to approved live money.
+After sandbox evidence is ready, customers can request live review from the Activation card; Conto support enables live mode only for approved cohorts that pass the live rollout gate.

 Wallet Readiness